 Acetal Vs Delrin: Chemical Resistance

 Acetal copolymers are highly resistant to concentrated caustic solutions.
-They are superior to Delrin in high pH conditions and, therefore, are suitable for particular uses.
-Delrin parts can resist fungi and insects to prevent deformations in machined parts.
+They are superior to Delrin in high ph conditions and, therefore, are suitable for particular uses.
+Delrin parts can resist fungi and insects, preventing deformations in machined parts.

 Acetal Vs Delrin: Temperature Tolerance

-Delrin’s operating temperature range is from -40 °C to 120 °C. The machined parts of Delrin are optimal for low thermal conditions.
-Whereas acetal copolymers can work up to 100°C with spikes of up to 140°C occasionally.
+Delrin’s operating temperature range is from -40 °C to 120 °C. The machined parts of Delrin are ideal for low-thermal conditions.
+In contrast, acetal copolymers can operate up to 100°c, with occasional spikes of up to 140°c.

 Acetal Vs Delrin: Flexural and Tensile Strength

-While comparing flexural yield and tensile strength, Delrin comprises better values.
+While comparing flexural yield and tensile strength, Delrin has better values.
 Delrin has a yield strength of 11,000 psi and a tensile strength of 13,000 psi.
-Oppositely, acetal has a yield strength of 9,500 psi and a tensile strength of 12,000 psi.
+In comparison, acetal has a yield strength of 9,500 psi and a tensile strength of 12,000 psi.

 Acetal Vs Delrin: Porosity